 Usually at this point in the competition, it's pretty obvious which three or four contestants are going to sail through to the final weeks of the competition.
 But season 11's kids are keeping it very interesting, with the remaining seven delivering pretty solid performances during last night's songs from the 2010-to-2012-themed show.

-Still, this is The Hunger Games American Idol and there can only be one singer left standing to be showered with confetti come May's finale.
+The Hunger Games American Idol and there can only be one singer left standing to be showered with confetti come May's finale.
 So who do we think is in danger of getting booted?

 Our Top Five Performances